CheetahO/cheetaho-wp-image-optimizer/readme.txt

 Your original images are saved in a backup folder located on your server at: /wp-content/uploads/CheetahoBackups/

+= How does Bulk Optimization work? =

+The Bulk option makes Cheetaho optimize all your images at once.
+You can optimize your images in the Media > Bulk CheetahO section by clicking on the compress images button.

+Please be patient and do not close the WordPress admin while you are rolling the bulk processing on your media gallery.

+= Are my images safe? =

+Yes.
+All processed files are stored only for a few hours.

+= What types of formats can be optimized? =

+For now, Cheetaho supports JPEG, GIF, and PNG formats.

 = I can not optimize image.
 Got error "Requested file size too large".
 How fix this? = CheetahO lets to optimize image up to 4 MB with free subscription plan.
 If you would like to optimize bigger files, you will need to take other plans from [here](http://app.cheetaho.com/admin/billing/plans)

+= On how many websites can I use the plugin? =
+You can use the plugin on as many sites as you wish.
+The only limit is the optimization quota of your account.

 == Changelog ==
+= 1.2.9 =
+* Update readme file
+* Testing with WordPress 4.7.3 version

 = 1.2.8 =
 * Fixed duplicated function issue.
 Thanks for http://alpakuauginimas.lt